s-shikharcse/Visualization-of-Algorithms/README.md

 # Visualization-of-Algorithms

-Some of the CPU scheduling algorithms visualization using Graphics.h library of C programming language.
+Implementation of some of the CPU scheduling algorithms visualization using Graphics.h library of C programming language.

 # Insructions for Linux User